DRUG INTERACTIONS IN PREGNANCY

 • the full list of long-term medicines,

-In practice the day may look like this: a supplement in the morning, a heartburn product later, then the wish to add something else for pain or infection.
-Each step looks separate, but together they create a combination worth checking.
-The label “for heartburn” is not enough.
-What matters is the exact product and everything else around it.
+In practice, the day may look like this: a supplement in the morning, a heartburn product later, then the wish to add something else for pain or an infection in the evening.
+Each element seems separate, but together they create a set worth checking.
+The category name “for heartburn” is not enough.
+The specific product and the full set around it are what matter.

 If you use this kind of product in pregnancy, keep it on the full list and mention it in every pharmacy or doctor conversation about interactions.

-This is one of the most common shortcuts in a home cabinet: if both products are associated with pain or fever, they must be simple substitutes.
+This is one of the most common shortcuts in a home medicine cabinet: if both products are associated with pain or fever, they must be simple substitutes.
 During pregnancy that assumption is too risky.
 Paracetamol and ibuprofen have different safety profiles, and the decision around either of them should come from professional advice, not from the fact that both are familiar and often available without a prescription.

 Quick Table: When to Ask Immediately and What You Can Organise First